dataloop-ai-apps/pipeline-templates/document_preprocessing/pdf/pdf_to_clip/README.md

 This template creates the process of converting pdf items to text and image files.
 Each file is generated for a specific chunk of data.
 The text files undergo preprocessing using cleaning functions provided by the `UnstructuredIO` library.

-Then it is possible to run CLIP on the dataset with the extracted items.
+All extracted items are transferred to the target dataset, where CLIP can be applied to extract embeddings on both the text and image files.

 ### Installation: